pscally1005/pscally1005.github.io/_posts/recipes/drinks/2023-09-18-milkshake.markdown

 - dessert
 - cocoa
 - blend
 Description: This smoothie can be had for breakfast, but is honestly so good it could easily pass as a milkshake for dessert.
-Feel free to add some protein powder for an added nutrient boost
+Feel free to add some <a href="/misc/protein">protein</a> powder for an added nutrient boost
 Instructions:
 - A few hours (or day) before, add half a banana to a Ziploc bag, and store in the freezer